RaijmakersH/az900-labs/Instructions/Walkthroughs/01-Create a virtual machine.md

 # Task 1: Create the virtual machine (10 min)

-1. Launch the Edge Browser icon (located on the bottom right your Virtual Machine of the menu bar) and sign in to the Azure portal by typing https://portal.azure.com in the address bar.
+1. Use the Edge Browser(located on the bottom right your Virtual Machine of the menu bar) to bring up a browser window and log into the Azure portal by typing https://portal.azure.com in the address bar.

 2. Log into Azure using the supplied Username and password (located in the Resources Tab).